danadalis/LEMH-Server/README.md

 Be sure change them back when you're done.

 ##### **Making JetPack's Photon Module Work Better with SSL**
 JetPack is widely used in WordPress installations for good reason.
 The Photon module doesn't always play nice with WordPress installations that force SSL all the time, resulting in pictures that don't get served by Photon's CDN.
-A simple code addition tells Photon to stop rejecting images that are served via https.
+We can create an Nginx rewrite that feeds images over an unsecure connection, but that's not optimal and a waste of processing cycles.
+A simple code addition tells Photon to stop rejecting images that are served via HTTPS.

 Edit your theme's `functions.php`.
 Add this code towards the top somewhere nice.
-If you're using a theme that updates frequently you'll want to add a child theme, or you'll need to do this edit every time you update.
+If you're using a theme that updates frequently, you'll want to add a child theme.
+Otherwise you'll need to do this edit every time you update.
 ```
 sudo nano /var/www/yourdomain.com/html/wp-content/themes/your-theme-folder/functions.php
 ```
-Add this code towards the top somewhere nice.
+Add this code towards the top somewhere.
 ```
 add_filter( 'jetpack_photon_reject_https', '__return_false' );
 ```